Mr-Coxall/makecode-arcade-turtle-logo-hello_world/README.md

 It is tradition with programmers when they start using a new programming language to get the computer to say ["Hello, World!"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program#:~:text=A%20%22Hello%2C%20World!%22%20program%20generally%20is%20a%20computer,by%20people%20learning%20to%20code.) back to them.
 This might seem strange but just getting the computer to say something back to you can sometime be complex.

 ## Step 3
-You will need 3 blocks to make this happen and the first two are already provided for you below.
+You will need 3 blocks to make this happen and the first 2 are already provided for you below.
 All programs will have an ⇢``on start``⇠ block.
 This block runs all the commands that are inside it as soon as the program begins.
 ```blocks

 ```